Alan Embree

 Despite all the time he had spent in the National League, Embree’s role was almost always as a lefty specialist, and so he rarely had the chance to bat.
 In his 882 big-league games he had only four plate appearances.
 He walked once, but was caught stealing.
 He struck out twice.
 His career batting average remains .000.

-Embree’s wife, Melanie, was a physical therapist he met during his rehab work after the Tommy John surgery.
-As of 2014, the Embrees lived in Bend, Oregon, where Melanie owned her own practice, Momentum Physical Therapy.
+Embree’s ex-wife, Melanie, was a physical therapist he met during his rehab work after the Tommy John surgery.
+The Embrees lived in Bend, Oregon, where Melanie owned her own practice, Momentum Physical Therapy.
 Alan said, “I owe her a lot.
 She would probably say I didn’t listen to her much, but I relied on her.
-I sought more advice from her than I did my trainers.”24 The Embrees have two children, Alan (“Ace”) and Andie.
+I sought more advice from her than I did my trainers.”24 The couple has two children, Alan (“Ace”) and Andie.
+Alan got divorced from Melanie in 2018 and has been married to his wife Semira since 2021.
+Their time is spilt between the USA and her home country of Australia.

 Embree worked as head baseball coach at Bend’s Summit High School and also worked coaching the Bend Elks, an amateur team in the West Coast League, a wooden-bat collegiate baseball league in Oregon, Washington, and British Columbia.